emicklei/dgraph-access/README.md

 [![GoDoc](https://godoc.org/github.com/emicklei/dgraph-access?status.svg)](https://pkg.go.dev/github.com/emicklei/dgraph-access?tab=doc)

 This is a helper package to work with `github.com/dgraph-io/dgo` (v2), a Go client for accessing a DGraph cluster.
-See the example folder for a complete program.
+See the examples folder for complete programs.

 ## status